The gradient flow at higher orders in perturbation theory: Gluon condensate, quark condensates, and gradient-flow beta function

+where we have dropped terms that vanish as $\ep\to 0$.
 Assume that we would like to solve the momentum integral in \cref{eq:flew} as an expansion around $m^2 \ll 1/t$.
 Obviously, simply interchanging the expansion with the integration, which corresponds to assuming $k^2\gg m^2$ in the integrand, leads to \abbrev{IR}-divergent integrals:

 On the other hand, considering the region $k^2\sim m^2$, it follows that $tk^2\ll 1$, so we can expand the exponential:

 We recall that, despite the fact that the expansion of the integrand is justified only in the respective region, the momentum integral can be taken over all values of $k$, because all complementary regions will combine to scale-less integrals which are discarded in dimensional regularization.
 Combining the two regions, the $1/\ep$ pole cancels and one finds